Dollar Index Spot Exchange rate

 - Fed, the Federal Reserve of the United States, created on December 23, 1913, with the enactment of the Federal Reserve Act, after a series of financial panics led to the desire for central control of the monetary system in order to alleviate financial crises.
 The Fed controls the monetary policy, through active duties such as managing interest rates, setting the reserve requirement, and acting as a lender of last resort to the banking sector during times of bank insolvency or financial crisis.
 Jerome Powell is Fed's Chairman.

 - The US Government, which is the national government of the United States, a federal republic in North America, composed of 50 states, a federal district, five major self-governing territories and several island possessions.
-Joe Biden is its President.
+Donald Trump is its President.
 The US Government takes care of events as administration statements, budget, new laws and regulations or fiscal policy can increase or decrease the value of the Dollar Index.

 - US GDP (Gross Domestic Product), the total market value of all final goods and services produced in the United States of America.
 It is a gross measure of market activity because it indicates the pace at which a country's economy is growing or decreasing.
 Generally speaking, a high reading or a better than expected number is seen as positive for the Dollar Index, while a low reading is negative.